calvinw-dotcom/portfolio_site/README.md

 # Calvin Worthington's Portfolio Website

 Welcome to my personal portfolio website!
 This site showcases my projects, experience, and contributions in a clean and accessible format.
 It’s built with HTML, CSS, and JavaScript for simplicity and responsiveness.
+Beyond displaying my work, creating this portfolio allowed me to deveop the fundamentals of web development I needed to contribute in my volunteer role as web developer at East London WaterWorks Park (which I mention more on my site!)

 ## 🌐 Live Demo